TaiThongthaiCode/Cryptographically-Secured-Messaging-Application/README.md

 # CryptoProject

+This program simulates a network whereby a client can send a cryptographically secure message to the server.

 Running the Program Directions:
 1. Go to the netsim directory.
 2. Edit client.py and change 'CLIENT_FOLDER_PATH' to your desired client folder location